Skip to content

 Deciding Whether to Carry Out an Education, Health and Care Needs Assessment

-The Local Authority must make a decision whether to conduct an EHC needs assessment.
-They must inform you of this decision within 6 weeks of receiving the request for assessment.
+As a Local Authority, we must make a decision whether to conduct an EHC needs assessment.
+We must inform you of this decision within 6 weeks of receiving the initial needs assessment request.

-If the Local Authority decides that your child requires an EHC needs assessment, we will need your child to tell us more about themselves.
+If we decide that your child requires an EHC needs assessment, we will need your child to tell us more about themselves.
 This can be with support if necessary.
 We will also need you to give us your views.

-We’ll also need information from the following people:
+We’ll also need to request information from the following people:

 We will also go back to your child’s educational setting and ask for any further up-to-date information.